Ken Paxton: Impeachment and suspension from office

-Paxton was impeached on May 27, 2023, after the Texas House voted 121–23 in favor, fulfilling the needed majority for impeachment.
+Texas House voted 121–23 in favor of impeachment on May 27, 2023.
 Sixty Republicans and sixty-one Democrats voted to impeach; all twenty-three who voted against were Republicans.
-Paxton became only the third official and the second statewide officeholder in Texas history to be impeached, after Governor James E. Ferguson in 1917 and a district judge in 1975.
+Paxton became only the third statewide official in Texas history to be impeached, after Commissioner of the General Land Office William L. McGaughey in 1893 and Governor James E. Ferguson in 1917.
+It was also the first trial to be held since the impeachment of district judge O. P. Carillo in 1975.
 Upon being impeached, Paxton was automatically suspended from office pending a trial in the Texas Senate.
-Paxton's top aide, first assistant attorney general Brent Webster, became the acting attorney general, until Governor Abbott appointed John B. Scott as interim attorney general three days later.
+First assistant attorney general Brent Webster became the acting attorney general, until Governor Abbott appointed John B. Scott as interim attorney general three days later.
 Paxton was not paid his salary during his suspension.

 Split within Republican Party

-Paxton called his impeachment a "politically motivated sham"; called on his supporters to peacefully march on the state Capitol in protest; and declared that "the RINOs in the Texas Legislature are now on the same side as Joe Biden," characterizing the impeachment proceedings as an attempt to "sabotage [Texas'] legal challenges to Biden's extremist agenda".
-During the legislative session on impeachment, Texas representative Charlie Geren, a Republican on the General Investigating Committee who is also speaker pro tempore, said, "several members of this House, while on the floor of this House doing the state's business, received telephone calls from Paxton personally, threatening them with political consequences in our next election."
+Paxton called his impeachment a "politically motivated sham"; called on his supporters to peacefully march on the state Capitol in protest; and declared that "the RINOs in the Texas Legislature are now on the same side as Joe Biden," characterizing the impeachment proceedings as an attempt to "sabotage [Texas's] legal challenges to Biden's extremist agenda".
+During the legislative session on impeachment, Charlie Geren, a Republican on the General Investigating Committee who is also speaker pro tempore, said, "several members of this House, while on the floor of this House doing the state's business, received telephone calls from Paxton personally, threatening them with political consequences in our next election."

 Paxton's impeachment highlighted increasing rifts within the Texas Republican Party, which has dominated Texas politics for years.
 Republican hard-liners rallied behind Paxton after his impeachment.
-Former president Donald Trump, writing on his social media network Truth Social, called Paxton's impeachment "election interference," lashed out against Speaker Phelan, and depicted the impeachment as a plot by "Radical Left Democrats" and "RINOS."
+Former president Donald Trump, writing on his social media network Truth Social, called Paxton's impeachment "election interference", lashed out against Speaker Phelan, and depicted the impeachment as a plot by "Radical Left Democrats" and "RINOS".
 Trump said he would fight fellow Republicans who supported Paxton's ouster.
-Other Republicans who rallied in support of Paxton included Trump's key allies, such as son Donald Trump Jr. and former aide Stephen Miller; Ted Cruz, one of Texas's two U.S. senators (who called the impeachment a "travesty" and praised Paxton as "a steadfast conservative AG"); and Matt Rinaldi, the state party chair.
+Other Republicans who rallied in support of Paxton included Trump's key allies, such as son Donald Trump Jr. and former aide Stephen Miller; U.S. senator Ted Cruz (who called the impeachment a "travesty" and praised Paxton as "a steadfast conservative AG"); and Matt Rinaldi, the state party chair.